cultureandempire/cultureandempire.github.io/cande.md

 Consider by comparison, TWA flight 800, where investigators pulled thousands of pieces of the exploded 747 from the sea, and then reassembled those into a 95% complete plane.
 If an important person in perfect health dies suddenly, in extraordinary circumstances, and the authorities cremate the body rapidly, against the wishes of the family, and without allowing an autopsy, that would be a conspiracy.

 Big catastrophes demand big investigations.
 The destruction of the entire body of evidence, and the non-investigation of the WTC 7 collapse was a conspiracy.
-If we cannot investigate the events themselves, as the evidence was destroyed, then we must investigate the investigators.
+If we cannot investigate the events themselves, as the evidence was destroyed, then we must investigate the investigators for their crimes.

 And then, what?
-When we have done our research and accepted that the official conspiracy theory was untrue, that we were lied to, what then?
+When we have done our research and accepted that the official conspiracy theory was wrong enough to need a cover-up, that we were lied to repeatedly, what then?

 David Chandler [frames it eloquently](http://911blogger.com/news/2013-10-30/911-so-what):